 Please complete this form if you have any concerns about a pupil.
 This form can also be used for concerns about a member of staff.

 For non-safeguarding concerns, please contact your child's Senior Tutor or Section Head.

+Child's Name

+Concern Day/Date/Time

-Child's Name Concern Day/Date/Time Year/Class Member(s) of staff noting concern (Full name please - no initials) Concern (Please describe as fully as possi ble) Signature Dat Tim e and le Would you like feedback about this concern?
-Ye s No Name & Signature of person who provide ed this; Da Date: Action or outcome Update; Da Date and by whom;
+Member(s) of staff noting concern (Full name please - no initials)

+Concern (Please describe as fully as possible)

+Would you like feedback about this concern?

+Yes

+No

+Date and Time

-/PLEASE PASS ON IMMEDIATELY TO DSL FOR CONCERN ABOUT A CHILD OR TO HEAD FOR CONCERN ABOUT A MEMBER OF STAFF
+PLEASE PASS ON IMMEDIATELY TO DSL FOR CONCERN ABOUT A CHILD OR TO HEAD FOR CONCERN ABOUT A MEMBER OF STAFF

-BODY CHART

-(do not ask to see parts of the body which are normally covered up)
+PATTISON BODY CHART (do not ask to see parts of the body which are normally covered up) PATTISON CHRONOLOGICAL LOG

-This chart must be used together with the Concern Form or Incident or Observation Form.
-Show clearly the location of your concern and label with a number and a lated description, g.
-3 Burn about cars.
+PATTISON CHRONOLOGICAL LOG This chart must be used together with the Concern Form or Child's Name Incident or Observation Form.
+Show clearly the location of your concern and label with a number and a brief description, eg. '1.
+Burn about 4cm.'
 On the Concern Form refer to the injury using the same number and description.